hossanrose/app-eks-prometheus/infra/README.md

 ### Configure kubectl

-To configure kubetcl, you need both [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [AWS IAM Authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).
+To configure kubetcl, both [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [AWS IAM Authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) is needed.

-The following command will get the access credentials for your cluster and automatically configure `kubectl`.
+The following command will get the access credentials for the cluster and automatically configure `kubectl`.

 ```shell
 $ aws eks --region <region_of_eks> update-kubeconfig --name <name_of_cluster>
 ```
 Kubernetes cluster name and region correspond to the output variables showed after the successful Terraform run.
-You can view these outputs again by running:
+Outputs can be again viewed by running:

 ```shell
 $ terraform output